Detective Conan: Jolly Roger in the Deep Azure: Plot

 At the infirmary, Conan finds Ran is safe.
 The two men are praying for their partner's recovery, but he is pronounced dead.
-Conan, finding it suspicious that professional treasure hunts were attacked by sharks examines the dead partner's clothing.
+Conan, finding it suspicious that professional treasure hunters were attacked by sharks examines the dead partner's clothing.
 In his diving suit was a plastic bag with fish blood.
 He explains the deeper you go in water, the higher the pressure increases and that the bag exploded attracting the sharks.
-Just then Mouri Kogoro comes through the window drunk.
+Just then, Kogoro comes through the window drunk.
 Ai sets up the evidence so it can be noticed by Kogoro.
 Kogoro proclaims to the people in the infirmary that a murder has taken place.

 Conan goes to the diving shop to investigate since the diving suits are stored there.
 He learns that the shop does not fear thieves so it is never locked, making anyone the culprit.
-Back at the lodging, Conan discusses this with Doctor Agasa.
+Back at the lodging, Conan discusses this with Agasa.
 The Detective Boys call Conan asking him for help and telling him they are at the hanging bridge.
 Ai decides to stay behind.
 Ayumi and Mitsuhiko cross the bridge while Genta follows slowly behind.
 A sign tells them that anyone that weighs more than 40 kg can not cross the bridge.
 Ayumi and Mitsuhiko figure out the clue, "The thin pirate would laugh, while the fat one would cry.".
 Ayumi and Mitsuhiko find the third stamp, and find the second clue, "Pirates don't cry."
 Conan comes and proclaims that sign is just a hint and is not the actual bridge limit and crosses.
 They all return to the lodge for dinner.

-Back at the hotel, Inspector Megure, Takagi, and Sato arrive by helicopter to interrogate the two treasure hunters.
-The treasure hunters' names are revealed to be Izu Yamamtaro and Matsumoto Mitsushi.
+Back at the hotel, Juzo Megure, Takagi, and Sato arrive by helicopter to interrogate the two treasure hunters.
+The treasure hunters' names are revealed to be Izu Yamataro and Matsumoto Mitsushi.
 After refusal to cooperate, Takagi tricks one of the members into giving his fingerprints by giving them a match for their cigarettes.
 After dinner, Mima tells the Detective Boys what the crying pirates are.
 They go to the beach where when wet sand is stepped on, it makes the sound of a sob.
 They walk to the part where the sand does not sob and find an old broken boat.

 Inside the boat, is the fourth stamp and the third clue "Pirate's souls will go to heaven."
 Conan notices that the treasure hunters are paying Mabuchi for something and finds it suspicious.
 He investigates and follows the treasure hunters.
 A little time before Conan's discovery, at the place where the officers came by plane, the alarm goes off to show that a disturbance in the museum was detected.
 They find out that Anne's gun and Mary's cutlass was stolen.
 Back with Conan, the treasure hunter are entering the car when they are shot far away by an unknown stranger.
 Conan examines where the shot was placed and finds tire tracks.
 He takes a picture of it.